 Scope of the Meeting

-The Murnau Conference on Structural Biology encompasses the current areas of experimental structural biology, in particular Electron Microscopy, Nuclear Magnetic Resonance and X-ray Crystallography.
+The Murnau Conference on Structural Biology encompasses the current areas of experimental structural biology, in particular Electron Microscopy, Nuclear Magnetic Resonance and X-ray Crystallography and features highlights in MD simulations, ML-based structure predictions and complementary methods.
 We focus on molecular questions, the properties of biological macromolecules and their interaction in the complex environment of a living organism.
 The biannual study group meeting in Murnau is set to provide a forum to discuss the latest advances in the field.

 Session Topics